bruvellu/terebratalia-wnts/2-text/wnt.md

 Dsh is a central regulator of the Wnt/beta-catenin, Wnt/PCP, and Wnt/calcium pathways [@Wallingford2005-xp].
 The protein has three conserved domains (DIX, PDZ, and DEP domains), and two conserved regions before and after the PDZ domain [@Gao2010-wj].
-In *T. transversa*, we identified a single copy of *dsh* (@fig:dsh-tree) which is highly expressed in every developmental stage (@fig:s-profiling).
+In *T. transversa*, we identified a single copy of *dsh* (!@fig:dsh-tree) which is highly expressed in every developmental stage (!@fig:s-profiling).
-The expression is stronger in a narrow dorsal domain of the anterior ectoderm and in the anterior portion of the mesoderm (@fig:polarity), but *dsh* transcripts are also expressed at lower levels in all embryonic tissues (@fig:s-polarity).
+The expression is stronger in a narrow dorsal domain of the anterior ectoderm and in the anterior portion of the mesoderm (@fig:polarity), but *dsh* transcripts are also expressed at lower levels in all embryonic tissues (!@fig:s-polarity).

 Dgo is a cytoplasmic protein containing 6--8 ankyrin repeat domains that suppresses Wnt/beta-catenin signaling and activates the Wnt/PCP pathway [@Feiguin2001-zd; @Schwarz-Romond2002-td].
-We found a single *dgo* ortholog in *T. transversa* with six ankyrin repeats (@fig:dgo-tree).
+We found a single *dgo* ortholog in *T. transversa* with six ankyrin repeats (!@fig:dgo-tree).
-*dgo* transcripts are deposited maternally, quickly degrade, and only recover higher levels of expression in the late larva (@fig:s-profiling).
+*dgo* transcripts are deposited maternally, quickly degrade, and only recover higher levels of expression in the late larva (!@fig:s-profiling).
 However, we still detect two pairs of dorsal ectodermal domains in the apical and pedicle lobes of the late gastrula (@fig:polarity).

 Pk is a protein that contains a PET domain and three LIM domains [@Gubb1999-ba] and competes with Dgo for Dsh binding [@Jenny2005-vf].
-We identified a single *pk* ortholog in *T. transversa* (@fig:pk-tree), which is highly expressed throughout development (@fig:s-profiling).
+We identified a single *pk* ortholog in *T. transversa* (!@fig:pk-tree), which is highly expressed throughout development (!@fig:s-profiling).
 *pk* transcripts are present in a small patch of ectoderm posterior to the blastopore in the early gastrula (@fig:polarity).
 In the mid gastrula, *pk* is upregulated in the mesoderm and forms paired ventral domains within the mantle lobe mesoderm of the late gastrula, when paired ventral domains also appear in the apical lobe ectoderm.
 Given the high expression levels of *pk* in our RNA-Seq data, we cannot exclude the possibility that it is more broadly expressed than we could detect in our in situ hybridization.

 Fmi is a seven-pass transmembrane cadherin that regulates cell polarity [@Usui1999-fv; @Chae1999-ci].
-In *T. transversa*, we identified one ortholog of *fmi* (@fig:fmi-tree).
+In *T. transversa*, we identified one ortholog of *fmi* (!@fig:fmi-tree).
-In contrast to other polarity genes, it is not expressed maternally; *fmi* expression peaks around the late gastrula (@fig:s-profiling).
+In contrast to other polarity genes, it is not expressed maternally; *fmi* expression peaks around the late gastrula (!@fig:s-profiling).
 *fmi* transcripts are present in most ectodermal tissues but show stronger signal on bilateral patches present in the apical lobe ectoderm of the late gastrula (@fig:polarity).

 Stbm is a four-pass transmembrane protein that forms a signaling complex with FMI [@Katoh2013-mz; @Butler2017-gh].
-*Terebratalia transversa* *stbm* ortholog (@fig:stbm-tree) is initially expressed in high levels, which gradually decay during development (@fig:s-profiling).
+*Terebratalia transversa* *stbm* ortholog (!@fig:stbm-tree) is initially expressed in high levels, which gradually decay during development (!@fig:s-profiling).
 Accordingly, *stbm* is ubiquitously expressed in embryonic tissues during gastrulation (@fig:polarity).

 Jnk is a kinase that regulates epithelial metamorphosis and is a downstream transducer of the PCP pathway [@Noselli1999-sa].
-The *jnk* ortholog in *T. transversa* (@fig:jnk-tree) is highly expressed throughout the development (@fig:s-profiling) and ubiquitously expressed in the late gastrula, except for broad bilateral regions in the apical lobe ectoderm (@fig:polarity).
+The *jnk* ortholog in *T. transversa* (!@fig:jnk-tree) is highly expressed throughout the development (!@fig:s-profiling) and ubiquitously expressed in the late gastrula, except for broad bilateral regions in the apical lobe ectoderm (@fig:polarity).

 In conclusion, while *fmi*, *stbm*, and *dsh* are expressed ubiquitously, the other cell polarity genes *dgo*, *pk*, and *jnk* are expressed in non-overlapping patches at different regions of the late gastrula.